spack/spack/lib/spack/docs/workflows.rst

 ``spack view``
 """"""""""""""

-A filesystem view is created, and packages are linked in, by the ``spack view`` command's ``symlink`` and ``hardlink`` sub-commands.
-The ``spack view remove`` command can be used to unlink some or all of the filesystem view.
+A file-system view is created, and packages are linked in, by the ``spack view`` command's ``symlink`` and ``hardlink`` subcommands.
+The ``spack view remove`` command can be used to unlink some or all of the file-system view.

-The following example creates a filesystem view based on an installed ``cmake`` package and then removes from the view the files in the ``cmake`` package while retaining its dependencies.
+The following example creates a file-system view based on an installed ``cmake`` package and then removes from the view the files in the ``cmake`` package while retaining its dependencies.